endlos99/xdt99/doc/MANUAL.md

 Files `nim.bas` and `nim2.bas` should be identical.

-We can also decode to `stdout`, i.e., print the decoded listing on the console with the print option `-p`.
+We can also decode to the screen, i.e., print the decoded listing on the console with the print option `-p`.

     $ xbas99 -p nim.prg